TopBraid Technology Overview

 The foundation of TopBraid platform is RDF, which also serves as the base infrastructure of the Semantic Web and Linked Data.
 The platform implements W3C standards including RDF, RDFS, SHACL, SPARQL and OWL and provides the following capabilities:

 - Data Layer uses RDF to store and access information.
+TopBraid platform includes both an RDF-native and RDBMS-based database system for storing triples.
 Since most information today is stored in other formats, TopBraid dynamically accesses diverse data sources as if they were in RDF.
 This is possible because RDF data model is highly canonical and can represent any other data model including relational, XML, spreadsheet data, etc. The platform includes adapters for all popular data sources.
-TopBraid workspace is a named graph RDF store or 'triplestore'.
-This means that it has an important feature of organizing RDF triples into sets or graphs.
-Graphs can be persisted as files in TopBraid workspace or stored in the databases external to the workspace.
-TopBraid platform includes both an RDF-native and RDBMS-based database system for storing triples.

 - Change Management layer maintains a history of all changes in the data.

-- Query Engine uses SPARQL to access data.
+- Query Engine provides SPARQL and GraphQL access to information.

 - Models of information are represented using standard languages for semantic models – RDFS, SHACL and OWL.
 These languages are built on RDF.
 This means that models are stored and can be queried the same way as data.

 - Inference and Data Mapping are represented in either SHACL or SPIN, provided through forward and backward chaining rules engines and declarative languages such as SPINMap for defining mappings between models.